Transformosa/bimU.io.Docs/docs/agile/manage-and-resolve-issues.md

 # Manage and Resolve Issues
 bimU.io Agile has a comprehensive issue tracking capability for recording and managing problems or tasks in BIM models.
 An issue can be anything from an interdisciplinary clash to a constructability problem.
 You can also add **Markup** to a BIM **Snapshot** with a saved **Viewpoint** while creating a new issue.
-Subsequently, you can review issues and open corresponding camera viewpoints within multiple BIM environments, including BIM modelling tools, BIM clash detection tools, and bimU.io Agile's online model viewer.
+Subsequently, you can review issues and open corresponding camera viewpoints across multiple BIM environments, including BIM modelling tools, BIM clash detection tools, and bimU.io Agile's online model viewer.

 ### Create Issue
 Click the ``CREATE ISSUE`` button on the left menu to create a new issue.
 Alternatively, you can do it from the plus button in the top menu bar.